 Using our Cents Plan Formula, this is the best-case scenario on how to budget your $26 per hour paycheck.

 When using these percentages, it is best to use net income because taxes must be paid.

 In this example, above we calculated $26 an hour was $19.85 after taxes.
 That would average $3,440 per month.

 According to the Cents Plan Formula, here is the high-level view of a $26 per hour budget:

 - Debt of 0% = $0

-To further break down an example budget of $26 per hour, then using the ideal household percentages is extremely helpful.
+To further break down an example budget of $26 per hour, then using the zero based budget template is extremely helpful.

 recommended budget percentages based on $26 per hour wage: